Strained US hospitals seek foreign nurses amid visa windfall

 “The calls are every day ringing off the hook: We need 100, we need 200, we need all these nurses,” Jeffrey said.

-Jorge Almeida Neri, a 26-year-old nurse from Portugal, arrived in the United States in December, though he began the process before the pandemic.
+Jorge Almeida Neri, a 26-year-old nurse from Portugal, arrived in the United States late last year, though he began the process before the pandemic.
 He said a required international nursing exam was delayed due to the virus and it took four months to get a consular interview, though other international nurses he’s met waited much longer.
 He interviewed for his current job at a Virginia hospital, which he got through a staffing agency, about a year ago.

 “After getting everything certified, the immigration process started, and I was like, ‘Oh, this is going to be quick.’
 I was wrong,” he said.

-Note: This version has been updated to correct the timing of Jorge Almeida Neri’s arrival in the U.S.